-The Nominating Committee held one formal and several informal meetings during the financial year.
+The Nominating Committee held three formal and several informal meetings during the financial year.

-The Chairman of the Nominating Committee and all its members are considered independent pursuant to the definition of independent under the 2018 Code and Listing Manual of the SGX-ST. Mr David Tan Chao Hsiung, who is the Lead Independent Director, is also a member of the Nominating Committee.
+The Chairlady of the Nominating Committee and all its members are considered independent pursuant to the definition of independent under the 2018 Code and Listing Manual of the SGX-ST. Mr David Tan Chao Hsiung, who is the Lead Independent Director, is also a member of the Nominating Committee.
 The Nominating Committee is governed by the terms of reference endorsed by the Board which clearly sets out its duties and responsibilities.
 Its responsibilities include the following:

-- 1. Making recommendations to the Board on succession plans for Directors, in particular all Board appointments and appointment of key management personnel.
-During the nomination and selection process for new Directors, the Nominating Committee identifies the key attributes that an incoming Director should have, based on a matrix of the attributes of the existing Board and the requirements of the Group, including the consideration for gender as well as the diversity in their nationalities.
-After endorsement by the Board of the key attributes, the Nominating Committee taps on the resources of Directors' personal contacts and recommendations of potential candidates and go through a short-listing process.
+- 1. Making recommendations to the Board on succession plans for the Directors, in particular all Board appointments and appointment of key management personnel.
+During the nomination and selection process for new Directors, the Nominating Committee identifies the key attributes that an incoming Director should have, based on a matrix of the attributes of the existing Board and the requirements of the Group, taking into consideration age, gender as well as the diversity in their skill sets and experience.
+The Nominating Committee will also identify any gaps in the Board's skill set, taking into account the Group's strategy and business operations.
+The Nominating Committee seeks to refresh the Board membership progressively and in an orderly manner, to avoid losing institutional memory.
+After endorsement by the Board of the key attributes, the Nominating Committee taps on the resources of Directors' personal contacts and recommendations of potential candidates and goes through a short-listing process.
 If candidates identified from this process are not suitable, executive recruitment agencies may be appointed to assist in the search process.
-Interviews are set up with potential candidates for Nominating Committee members to assess them, before a decision is reached; - 2.
+Interviews are set up with potential candidates for the Nominating Committee members to assess them, before a decision is made; - 2.
 Making recommendations to the Board on the re-nomination of Directors at regular intervals and at least once every three years for each Director, as required by the Constitution of the Company.
 In its deliberations on the re-nomination of existing Directors, the Nominating Committee takes into consideration the Director's integrity, independence, mindedness, contributions and performance (including, if applicable, his contribution and performance as a Non-Executive Independent Director).
 The assessment parameters include attendance record, preparedness, intensity of participation and candour at meetings of the Board and Board Committees as well as the quality of intervention and special contributions.
-The Chairlady of the Board will give feedback to the Nominating Committee on the appointment of new Directors or retirement or resignation of existing Directors, following the outcome of an annual performance evaluation of individual Directors, and the Nominating Committee will take into consideration her views in this regard; - 3.
-Reviewing the criterion in performance evaluation of the Board, the Board Committees, Directors and reviewing the professional development requirements for Directors; and - 4.
+The Chairlady of the Board will give feedback to the Nominating Committee on the appointment of new Directors or retirement or resignation of existing Directors, following the outcome of an annual performance evaluation of individual Directors, and the Nominating Committee will take into consideration her views in this regard;

+- 3. Reviewing the criterion in performance evaluation of the Board, the Board Committees, Directors and reviewing the professional development requirements for Directors; and - 4.
 Determining the independence of Directors annually.
 In doing so, the Nominating Committee takes into account the definitions and guidelines of independence as set out under Provision 2.1 of the 2018 Code, Rule 210(5)(d) of the Listing Manual, and any other salient factors.
 Following its annual review, the Nominating Committee has endorsed the independent status of the Non-Executive Independent Directors.